RSpencerT/COR-2021-Arc-flow-approach-for-single-batch-processing-machine-scheduling/README.md

 ### DataArcFlowAMPLgen.py

 This script creates an input file for the AMPL model.
-It reads the dataset files with the values for processing time and instance size.
+It reads the dataset files with the values for processing time and size.
 Then it creates the graph and the necessary parameters for the Arc-flow model.

 You need the numpy package to run it.